(July 8, 2014 / JNS) By JNS.org and Israel Hayom

-Beersheba and Ofakim were also subjected to Gaza rocket fire, and most of those rockets struck open fields or were intercepted by the Iron Dome.
+Above Netivot and Ashdod, the Iron Dome missile defense system shot down 12 rockets.
+In Ashdod, residents fled for shelter as rocket sirens sounded throughout the city, and eight people were injured.
+Beersheba—Israel’s largest southern city—and Ofakim were also subjected to Gaza rocket fire, with most of those rockets either striking open fields or being intercepted by the Iron Dome.
 Early warning sirens went off in Jerusalem and Beit Shemesh, but they were apparently false alarms.

-Defense Minister Moshe Ya’alon declared a state of emergency in communities within 25 miles of the Gaza border.
-The IDF called up 1,500 reserve troops, and more reserves are expected to be summoned.
+Israeli Defense Minister Moshe Ya’alon declared a state of emergency in communities within 25 miles of the Gaza border.
+On Tuesday, Israel approved the call-up of 40,000 reserve soldiers after the IDF had already summoned 1,500 reserves.
 Prime Minister Benjamin Netanyahu said Hamas “chose to escalate and they will pay dearly for it.”

 “We must be prepared to go all the way, and a ground offensive is also on the table,” Netanyahu said.